Raw vector

 CVE-2025-54571 is a medium-severity Unchecked Return Value (CWE-252) vulnerability in Owasp Modsecurity.
 Its CVSS base score is 6.9 (Medium).

-Operationally, ranked in the top 45.9% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog; a public proof-of-concept is referenced.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Browser Session Hijacking (T1185); ranked at the 21th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog; a public proof-of-concept is referenced.

 EU & UK References